flipzoom/ProcessWire-AIOM-All-In-One-Minify/README.md

 ####Information####

-* All the paths for the minimization are relative to the template folder.
+* All paths are relative to the template folder.
+URLs will be automatically corrected.
+Nothing needs to be changed.
-* The maximum lifetime of the generated files is 4 weeks.
-This can be changed via the configuration in the module.
-* A file is generated which is composed according to this scheme: **prefix_md5-timestamp.extension** for example: css_031ea978b0e6486c828ba444c6297ca5.css – ___There is no modification of the .htaccess file is necessary.___
-* If you change something in the source CSS or JS files, a new combined version is created automatically.
+* If you make changes to the source stylesheet and javascript files, a new combined version is created automatically.
+* All parameters can be adjusted via the backend.
+* During development, you can enable developer mode.
+Files are combined, but not minimized and browser caching is prevented.
+* You can use the short syntax or use the full class name.

 ##Installation##